i-on-project/codegarten/docs/2021/project-planning.md

 * Research hosting possibilities for CodeGarten

 ### Week 7 (03 May - 09 May)
-* Deploy the beta version of CodeGarten
+* Deploy the alpha version of CodeGarten

 ### Week 8 (10 May - 16 May)
 * Learn [React](https://reactjs.org/)